rzane/kubekick/README.md

 Kubekick expects you to have `kubectl` installed.

-Then, you can install `kubekick` with Homebrew:
+If you're on macOS, you can install `kubekick` with Homebrew:

     $ brew tap rzane/kubekick
     $ brew install kubekick

-If you're on Linux, you'll have to [build from source](#building-from-source).
+Alternatively, you can install a pre-built binary from the [releases page](/releases).

 ## Usage